-Sometimes further tests are needed to find out whether the cancer has spread.
+If the biopsy of the enlarged lymph node shows that you have non-Hodgkin lymphoma, you may have further tests to find out whether the cancer has spread to other areas of your body.
 This is called staging (see pages 24-25).

 The following pages describe tests that are commonly used to help stage non-Hodgkin lymphoma.
-You may not need to have all these tests - most people will have blood tests and some imaging tests (see below).
-Some tests may be repeated during or after treatment to check your health and how well the treatment is working.
+You may not need to have all these tests - most people will have blood tests and at least one imaging test.
+Some tests may be repeated to check how well the treatment is working.